Brendan Donovan Player Props: Cardinals vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.9 K/9, which ranks 14th in the league.
+- The Mariners pitching staff is 15th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mariners' 3.70 team ERA ranks ninth across all league pitching staffs.
+- The Mariners have the ninth-ranked team ERA across all league pitching staffs (3.62).

-- Mariners pitchers combine to surrender 13 home runs (0.7 per game), the third-fewest in the league.
+- Mariners pitchers combine to give up 13 home runs (0.7 per game), the second-fewest in the league.

-- Kirby gets the start for the Mariners, his fourth of the season.
-He is 1-1 with a 3.78 ERA and 12 strikeouts in 16 2/3 innings pitched.
+- The Mariners will send Castillo (2-0) out to make his fifth start of the season.
+He is 2-0 with a .73 ERA and 26 strikeouts through 24 2/3 innings pitched.

-- In his last appearance on Sunday against the Colorado Rockies, the right-hander went 6 1/3 innings, giving up two earned runs while surrendering six hits.
+- His most recent time out came on Sunday against the Colorado Rockies, when the right-hander went seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.